Purva Naresh’s Reading List

 Rahul da Cunha’s Reading List

 Rahul is one of the golden trio that lead Rage – one of the leading theatre companies in Mumbai.
 Founded in 1992, Rage has brought to audiences fine productions like ‘Love Letters’, ‘One for the road’, ‘Steel Magnolias’ and several others.
 Director Rahul Da Cunha has directed several successful plays like ‘Class Of 84’, that has already completed 100 shows in one year.
 Actively Participating in the Writer’s Bloc Festival at Prithvi and the NCPA, Rahul Da Cunha has written and directed ‘Pune Highway’.
-This month, he brings us his four favorite reads.
+This month, he brings us his four favourite reads.

 Harold Pinter’s ‘The Birthday Party’ tells the story of several characters at an English seaside boarding house.
 Seemingly innocent situations spiral out of control as the characters’ monotonous lives descend into chaos